smspillaz/reading/papers/nlp/multimodal/image/unified_io_a_unified_model_for_vision_language_and_multimodal_tasks.md

 ---
-title: Unified-IO: A Unified Modal for Vision-Language and Multimodal Tasks
+title: "Unified-IO: A Unified Modal for Vision-Language and Multimodal Tasks"
+tags: ["ai2"]
 ---